agb32/cosmadoc/docs/source/index.rst

 .. warning::

-   The COSMA tape archive is currently operating suboptimally
+   COSMA has suffered a cooling fault, and is being brought back into service.

 .. note::